10th APPEAR Call

 Gender Mainstreaming

 A detailed collection of gender mainstreaming material has been compiled which aims at supporting applicants and project partners in the inclusion of gender perspectives in their partnerships.
-Strategies, toolkits, articles, examplary questions for the consideration of gender perspectives, etc.can be found here.
+Strategies, toolkits, articles, exemplary questions for the consideration of gender perspectives, etc.can be found there.

 Diversity strategy